 Liorah Tchiprout (b.
 1992) is based in London.
 Her work explores girlhood, belonging, and the theatrical, underpinned by a rigorous practice of drawing.
-Her work is informed by a legacy of Yiddish theatre and literature, with writers such as Rachel Korn, Miriam Karpilove and Issac Bashevis Singer sited as major influences.
 She builds physical puppet characters to construct her own pantheon from which to draw images.
 This methodology allows these characters to sit in between the real and the imagined, drawn from a reality that is constructed.
-Through it she builds a world which recentres the stories of women and girls - a world for them to liaise, interact, and plot in.